 For this renovation the theater retained its balcony, sloped floor and stage.
 The projection booth was redesigned to hold spotlights, including a state of the art sound and light system.
 Approximately, 400 seats were installed with an up to date concession stand and restrooms in the lobby.
 Artist John Russell Thomasson provided the final touch with caprock canyon murals that included a stage backdrop to give the interior an "outdoor feel" for patrons seated inside the Cactus.

 The newly reborn Cactus officially re-opened in 1995 as a live performance theater.

-Through the years, Cactus audiences from Lubbock and the surrounding region have enjoyed many live music productions including: Nostalgia Nites, The Cactus Family Christmas Celebration, Girls’ Nite Out, The JDs, concerts showcasing America’s legendary Big Bands and Texas music legends with Joe Ely, BJ Thomas, Gary Morris, Jerry Jeff Walker, the Maines Brothers, Nanci Griffith, Guy Clark, Rodney Crowell, Marcia Ball, Gary P. Nunn, Ray Wylie Hubbard and dozens more.
+Through the years, Cactus audiences from Lubbock and the surrounding region have enjoyed many live music productions including: Nostalgia Nites, The Cactus Family Christmas Celebration, Girls’ Nite Out, The JDs, concerts showcasing America’s legendary Big Bands such as The Glenn Miller Orchestra, The Tommy Dorsey Orchestra have been showcased.
+Texas music legends with Joe Ely, BJ Thomas, Gary Morris, Jerry Jeff Walker, The Maines Brothers Band, Nanci Griffith, Guy Clark, Rodney Crowell, Marcia Ball, Gary P. Nunn, Ray Wylie Hubbard, Michael Martin Murphey and dozens more.

 Live theater plays and musicals have been offered at the Cactus with productions of Fiddler on the Roof, The Odd Couple, Steel Magnolias, Buddy: The Buddy Holly Story, Always…Patsy Cline, and Honky Tonk Angels.
 The Cactus has also debuted regional written musical plays including: Holy Rock ‘n’ Rollers and Heavenly Country.